 Although inhalant addiction isn’t as rampant as other substance addictions like marijuana and opioids, it still raises concerns among the citizens of Texas.
 Seeking treatment is the first step in inhalant addiction treatment.

-Signs of Inhalant Addiction You Should Watch Out For
+Signs of Inhalant Addiction To Look For

 - Face, hands, or clothing covered in paint or other substances